mattstone/Plus-Ultra/README.md

 Modern Rails 7 Hotwire app. embracing the the no build philosophy on the front-end.
 All javascripts are loaded via Import Maps.

 Note: Not production ready.
 Still work in progress.
-Aim is to be completed in Feb 2024.

 ## 1. Marketing